info201b-au20/project-ereyand/README.md

 - What data-driven questions do you hope to answer about this domain (share at least 3)?

 We hope to answer the question of how mental health affects and/or causes mental health; these two conditions have a symbiotic relationship and due to it we would like to analyze how these issues feed in to each other.
+We believe visual representation of accurate data will help guide communities towards humane and logical solutions to the epidemic that is homelessness.
+A question we have regarding data and homelessness is if there's more men experiencing homelessness than women, another question is if data-driven conclusions are accurate in multiple countries meaning if this is true in the United States, is it also accurate in other countries?
+Lastly, we hope to find data sets that can help us answer whether there's a higher proportion of people with mental illnesses experiencing homelessness.

 # Finding Data
 - Where did you download the data (e.g., a web URL)?